 sudo find / -name *.py | grep “game” | wc -l

-what we did here is that with find command we found all file names.
-Then we feed this list to grep command which searches for word “game” in the list and then we simply count those words with wc -l.
+What we did here is that with the find command, we found all file names.
+Then we feed this list to grep command, which searches for the word “game” in the list, and then we count those words with wc -l.

-We already are doing complex tasks here.
-Imagine the C or Python code you would write in order to achieve this.
+We are already doing complex tasks here.
+Imagine the C or Python code you would write to achieve this.

-Sometimes you simply need to create a sequence of several programs that would run one after other.
+Sometimes you need to create a sequence of several programs that would run one after another.
 This is practically called scripting.
-For instance we can make nice display of what we did:
+For instance, we can make a nice display of what we did:

 echo “Counting word “game” in .py files”; sudo find / -name *.py | grep “game” | wc -l; echo “End”

-If you need to output result to file just wrap all lines with brackets “( )” and use “>” symbol indicating that results should be sent to file:
+If you need to output the result to file, just wrap all lines with brackets “( )” and use the “>” symbol indicating that results should be sent to the file:

 (echo “Counting word “game” in .py files”; sudo find / -name *.py | grep “game” | wc -l; echo “End”) > gamecount